HardisonCo/.github/international/montenegro/me-health/hms-doc/index.md

 ## Integration Points

-This document outlines how HMS-DOC is integrated with me_Health systems in Montenegro.
+This document outlines how HMS-DOC is integrated with me-health systems in Montenegro.